cyberphone/CBOR.js/README.md

 This repository contains a
 [CBOR JavaScript API](https://cyberphone.github.io/CBOR.js/doc/).
 The API loosely mimics the "JSON" object by _exposing a single global object_, unsurprisingly named "CBOR".
+To minimize the need for application developers having detailed knowledge of CBOR, the API provides a set of high level wrapper objects.

-The core is based on wrapping data in CBOR specific objects.
-These objects are used for encoding CBOR data, as well as being the result of CBOR decoding.
+  The wrapper objects are used for encoding CBOR data items, as well as being the result of CBOR decoding.

 To simplify adoption, the API utilizes a CBOR encoding scheme that is _backward compatible_ with the "CBOR&nbsp;Playground" (https://cbor.me), maintained by the